BrainTech/pisak/doc/css_style.rst

 - `'font-weight' <http://dev.w3.org/csswg/css-fonts-3/#font-weight-prop>`_ -
   weight of a font, that is its thickness,
 - `'height' <http://dev.w3.org/csswg/css-box-3/#height>`_ -
-  specifies the height of the box area,
+  specifies the height of the widget's area,
 - `'margin' <http://dev.w3.org/csswg/css3-box/#margin>`_ -
   sets the thickness of the margin area,
 - `'opacity' <http://dev.w3.org/csswg/css3-color/#opacity>`_ -
-  is responsible for the transparency of the box,
+  is responsible for the transparency of the widget,
 - `'padding' <http://www.w3.org/TR/css3-box/#padding1>`_ -
   sets the thickness of the padding area,
 - `'text-align' <http://dev.w3.org/csswg/css-text-3/#text-align-property>`_ -